Cynthia (Pokémon)

 Cynthia, known in Japan as Shirona (シロナ), is a fictional character in the 2006 video games Pokémon Diamond and Pearl, where she appears as a supporting character and as the game's final boss.
-She appears at various points in the game, before being encountered as the Champion of the Sinnoh Region, the final challenge of the game.
-She has since appeared in other games, including re-releases of Diamond and Pearl, accompanied by her Garchomp.
+She appears at various points in the game, before being encountered as the Sinnoh League Champion.
+She has since appeared in other games, including re-releases of Diamond and Pearl, accompanied by her Garchomp and Lucario.
 She also appears in the Pokémon Adventures manga and Pokémon anime in a similar capacity.
 In the anime, she reappeared as part of a Tournament of Champions and a member of Masters Eight, facing off against the anime series' main protagonist Ash Ketchum.

-Cynthia was well-received by critics and audiences and has been noted as one of the most difficult bosses in video game history.
+Cynthia was well received by critics and audiences and has been noted as one of the most difficult bosses in video game history.
 Her surprise appearance in Black and White, as well as Black 2 and White 2, has been compared to that of a jump scare, leading to memes in response.

 Concept and creation

 Developed by Game Freak and published by Nintendo, the Pokémon franchise began in Japan in 1996 with the release of the video games Pokémon Red and Blue for the Game Boy.
 In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train creatures called Pokémon.
-Players use the creatures' special abilities to combat other Pokémon, both in the wild as well as those used by other Trainers.
-Created for the 2006 games Pokémon Diamond and Pearl, Cynthia is the Champion of the Elite Four, who serve as the penultimate challenge before players fight Cynthia.
+Players use the creatures' special abilities for combat, both in the wild as well as in matches against other Trainers.
+Cynthia is the Champion of the Elite Four Pokémon Diamond and Pearl (2006), Pokemon Platinum (2008), and Pokemon Brilliant Diamond and Shining Pearl (2021).
+Trainers must defeat each member of the Elite Four before they are able to face off against her.

 Cynthia is voiced by Tomo Sakurai in Japanese and primarily by Emily Bauer in English.
 Sakurai was surprised by the opportunity to reprise the role in her 2021 appearance in the Pokemon anime, expressing gratitude for both fans of the series and Cynthia.
 In the video game Pokémon Masters, she is voiced by Mie Sonozaki in Japanese and Allegra Clark in English.